Geography of Western Australia: Kimberley region

 Between April and October the climate is characterised by dry months with clear blue skies, moderate daytime temperatures and cool nights.
 The "wet season" however, is hot and humid with monsoonal winds bringing consistent and sometimes torrential rain.
 Broome, (with a rainfall of 513 mm in 47 days) for instance has had 356 mm of rain in 24 hours.
 Cyclones forming off the coast, in the 1970s formed only twice a year and crossed the coast only every second year, although with global warming this frequency is increasing.
 The torrential rain swells the rivers through run-off, and the resulting floods in dry river beds can lead to loss of livestock, property damage and occasionally loss of life.
 Communities may be cut off through road flood damage.
 Prior to being dammed, the Ord River delivered more than 50 million litres a second, past Wyndham (652 mm in 56 days) into the Cambridge Gulf.

 Central and Goldfields region

 This is a region of salt-lakes, sand-dune rides, and is covered with desert oaks and mulgas.
 Laverton for instance has an average rainfall of only 192 mm over 41 days in average, although this rainfall is extremely erratic, and the area can go without rainfall for nearly a year, and then receive the equivalent of its annual rainfall in only a few hours.
-On close to the centre of the Western Australian border Giles Meteorological Station records only 219 mm of rain over an average of 43 days.
+Close to the centre of the Western Australian border Giles Meteorological Station records only 219 mm of rain over an average of 43 days.
 Whilst Laverton receives the bulk of its rain from frontal systems that occasionally extend through to the Goldfields, Giles is generally dry from July through to September and gets the bulk of its rain from tropical cyclones which collapse into tropical depressions, bringing sudden rain into the interior.